 Unless specific regional regulations are in place, the transport of a dog (with the exception of those kept in a container) is only permitted if it is properly muzzled and leashed.
 A certificate of registration with the dog registry office and a health booklet or, for foreign passengers, a passport in lieu of both documents are required for the transport of dogs (even if they are kept in the specific carriers).
 This documentation must be produced if requested by staff.
 For service dogs, only the possession of a training certificate is required, in which the dog centre/institution of reference certifies on letterhead (or with a legible stamp) that it is a service dog, which must be shown if requested by staff, while guide dogs for visually impaired passengers do not require any certification.

 The passenger is responsible for the supervision of the dog they bring, and is exclusively liable for any damage caused by the dog.
-One animal is allowed per paying passenger, according to the conditions above.
+Only animal may be transported per paying passenger, according to the above conditions.

-Overcrowding of vehicles, jeopardy of the safety of passengers and personnel, detection by company personnel of failure to comply with the above-mentioned rules, disturbance to travellers and damage to the vehicle may result, at the sole discretion of company personnel, in non-admission on board, removal of the animal and/or interruption of the journey without any right to a refund of the ticket.
+Crowded vehicles, situations that may jeopardise passengers and staff safety, non-compliance with the rules above as detected by the staff, detection by company personnel of non-compliance with the above-mentioned rules, disturbance of travellers and damage to the vehicle, may lead, at the sole discretion of company personnel, to the animal not being allowed on board, its removal and/or interruption of the journey without any right to ticket refunds.

 9.5.
 Transport of luggage or hand luggage